seananderson/phd/discussion.md

 from a number of large datasets, many of which were not available a decade ago.
 Likewise, statistical tools for propagating uncertainty and fitting complex spatio-temporal models are improving rapidly, e.g., TMB: @kristensen2014,
 R-INLA: @rue2014, Stan: @stan-manual2014.
-For these reasons, the application of quantitative portfolio concepts to ecology is likely to expand.
+For these reasons, among others, the application of quantitative portfolio concepts to ecology is likely to expand.

 # Outlook

+How can we move ecological portfolios beyond an academic exercise to using their principles in applied management?
 The application of portfolio concepts to ecological systems is still a young discipline and there exist many important future questions to address.
-I outline three examples below.
+I outline three below.

 First, how can the portfolio effect and portfolio optimization inform management and conservation and in what other contexts can it be applied?
 For